 Football In Arabic / Korat al kadam /كرة القدم

 Football (or soccer) is like a second religion in the Middle East.
-That makes sense since soccer remains the world’s largest sport, being broadcast across the globe.
+That makes sense since soccer remains the world’s largest sport, broadcasted across the globe.
 The sport appears to dominate the Maghreb, Gulf and Levant regions, as well as Turkey and Iran.
 Most of these countries have emerging leagues and attract quality players from Europe who are nearing the end of their careers.
 In 2022, Qatar will even be hosting the World Cup!